-In a couple of days, I’m leaving to Botswana for 3 weeks.
+In a couple of days, I’m leaving for Botswana for 3 weeks.
 Three weeks of no internet.
 Which means I will miss my girlfriend, and she will miss me (I think).
-For that reason we booked a trip together before I leave, so we can make sure we had our dose of each other.
+For that reason, we booked a trip together before I leave, so we can make sure we had our dose of each other.

 We pick a date as close as possible to the trip, we go on TravelBird, and we book our trip.
 Not a dark cloud in the sky.
 We are over the moon when we find a nice city trip deal to Riga.
 Click, paid, booked.

 And then shit hits the fan

 TravelBird goes bankrupt.
 They stop completely.
 In the Netherlands (which also operates in Belgium), they have a commission that takes over the customers and makes sure everyone can go on their trip or get their money back.

 I’m in the category that gets a guarantee for their departure.
 I’m happy with that.
 I still e-mailed the hotel that was booked for me to be sure.
 Or the hotel which should have been booked for me.

 I explained the situation to them, and they confirmed the messages.
 TravelBird did go bankrupt and try to book for me.
 But the booking was refused because of non-payments by TravelBird.
 A decision of the hotel I can totally understand.
 They, too, have a business to run.
 And accepting bookings from non-payers can send them the same way TravelBird went.

 I emailed the commission, explaining they haven’t made the booking they guaranteed me.
 They send me a letter, signed by their CEO that I can show the hotel.
 I tell them it’s a bit ridiculous since everyone can make a letter like that.